moeen-mahmud/osmynt/apps/osmynt/README.md

 ## Contributing (Coming soon)

-Right now, this project is licensed under the BSL1.1 License.
-We are working on making it open source with Apache License 2.0.
-Stay tuned!
+Right now, this project is licensed under the AGPL-3.0 License.

 ## Support & Feedback